 Since 1984 when I started work for MNCs, I always stood proud of my Singapore background with colleagues the world over at meetings, seminars and discussions.
 I remain proud to be a Singaporean.
-Proud of the Singapore Inc heritage that our fathers and mothers have bequeath to us.
+Proud of the Singapore Inc heritage that our fathers and mothers have bequeathed to us.
 But 2 events in recent days put that pride a full notch or two lower, much lower.

 With the tragic death of Benjamin Lim still very fresh in my mind, the report that “Doctors at a Brisbane hospital have refused to release a one-year-old girl, badly burnt on Nauru, until a “suitable home environment is identified” hit a raw nerve.